CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab05.md

 The base model seems to work well enough, but you may be looking for a particular conversational style from your generative AI app.
 The training data used for fine-tuning offers you the chance to create explicit examples of the kinds of response you want.

-1. Open the browser tab from where you saved the JSONL file
+1. Open the JSONL file you downloaded previously (you can open it in any text editor like Notepad).

     ![](../Images/l5t4p1.png)

 1. Examine the list of the JSON documents in the training data file.
 The first one should be similar to this (formatted for readability):

     ```json